Honors College Theses

 Abstract

-Per- and polyfluoroalkyl substances (PFAS) are a group of complex synthetic chemicals with applications ranging from automotive and electronic parts to consumer products.
-PFAS bioaccumulate in the ecosystem due to their carbon-fluorine bonds, which are among the strongest in organic chemistry.
-The persistence of PFAS has led to their accumulation in sources of groundwater, making them ubiquitous drinking water contaminants with evidence linking PFAS exposure to adverse health effects, including reduced kidney function, thyroid disruption, and adverse pregnancy outcomes.
+Per- and polyfluoroalkyl substances (PFAS) are a group of complex synthetic chemicals that have applications ranging from automotives to consumer products.
+PFAS have been found to bioaccumulate in the ecosystem as their carbon-fluorine bonds are among the strongest bonds in organic chemistry.
+Perfluorobutanesulfonic acid (PFBS) compounds are used as surfactants in water- and stain-repellent coatings for fabrics and carpets, cleaning agents, and paints.
+The persistence of PFAS has led to their accumulation in sources of groundwater, making them ubiquitous drinking water contaminants of concern with evidence linking PFAS exposure to adverse health effects, including reduced kidney function, thyroid disruption, and adverse pregnancy outcomes.

 Recommended Citation